Originally published April 16, 2019, updated February 10, 2021

-Differences Between B2C and B2B Customers
+Differences Between B2B vs B2C Customers in eCommerce

-#1.
 Buying Impulse vs Rationality

-# 2. Single vs Multiple Decision-Makers
+Single vs Multiple Decision-Makers

-Unlike B2C consumers, who are single buyers typically making purchase decisions independently, B2B clients are often involved in a more complex buying process with multiple stakeholders.
+Unlike B2C consumers, who are individual buyers typically making purchase decisions independently, B2B clients are often involved in a more complex buying process with multiple stakeholders.
 For example, a group engaged in a B2B decision-making process can consist of a budget approver, a researcher collecting the information about the product, a point of contact, and an end user.
 Because there are so many parties involved in the buying decision in B2B, it is important to facilitate all specific workflows and provide the necessary information required by different stakeholders.

-#3.
 Short-Term vs Long-Term Relationships

 B2B customers are keen on building long-term relations and partnerships, which is quite different from B2C shoppers who tend to buy products spontaneously.
 Finding a trustworthy supplier allows B2B customers to speed up and simplify repeat purchases, which are very common in B2B.
 To foster such win-win long-term partnerships, B2B sellers must strive to create a personalized environment for their clients, including personalized price lists, product catalogs, exclusive payment and shipping conditions.

-# 4. Fixed vs. Personalized Prices
+Fixed vs Personalized Prices

 B2C consumers usually make orders at a set price that’s the same for all buyers.
 However, this is not the case for B2B eCommerce.
 In the B2B segment, there’s no universal pricing as the prices may fluctuate depending on a customer, their location, negotiated contracts, relationship history between the companies, and other factors.
 B2B clients expect customer-specific product discounts for their specific company.
 This information must be instantly available to your business clients once they’re logged in to the eCommerce store.

-# 5. Direct vs. Post-Delivery Payments
+Direct vs Post-Delivery Payments

 To complete an order, B2C consumers typically pay with a standard form of payment, such as cash, credit or debit cards.
 In B2B, order payments are routinely made on a line of credit, or invoices, because business customers often make multiple purchases within a short period of time.
 So, instead of paying for every single order that has been placed, B2B buyers get an invoice or a monthly bill for all their purchases.
 Also, unlike B2C, B2B customers may expect different payment terms that vary from client to client (e.g. net 30, 60, or 90).

-# 6. Quick vs. On-Time Deliveries
+Quick vs On-Time Deliveries

 B2C consumers are concerned about the speed of delivery of their orders more than anything else.
 B2B buyers see it differently.
-Their purchases are usually scheduled to meet their ongoing operational and production needs, which is why they care about predictable delivery times more than speed.
-And this is why B2B customers seek long-term, reliable partnerships.
+Their purchases (and delivery schedules) are usually set to meet their ongoing operational and production needs, which is why they care about predictability more than speed.
+This is perhaps the main reason why B2B customers seek long-term, reliable partnerships.
 Delivery delays may lock production, disrupt supply chain operations, and inflict reputational losses on your client’s company.